campus-experts/spring-2017/communities/ucf-new-to-research/community-impact-proposal.md

         - Early in the month: Open applications for mentors.
 Expand mentor recruitment to graduate students.
 Begin mentor training.
         - Mid-month: Post profiles of selected graduate students.
 Hold a social so interested students can meet mentors.
 Allow students to begin selecting mentors.
         - End of month: Pair all interested students to a mentor.
 Hold a social for all mentors and mentees.
 Ensure mentors have sufficient resources.
-    - **February and March:** Hold a monthly meetings with mentors to share progress and best-practices.
+    - **February and March:** Hold monthly meetings with mentors to share progress and best-practices.
 Hold another social to encourage mentor-mentee interaction.
     - **April:** Hold final social for all mentors and mentees.
 Send survey to mentors and mentees to receive program feedback.
 Review feedback with officers to improve program for next school-year.

 ## Planning for the Future